flaab/pz-django-blog/README.md

 - Mark-down posts and flatpages
 - Multiple authors with bio and avatar
-- Moderated comments with Recaptcha
+- Moderated comments with gravatars and recaptcha
 - Browseable categories and tags
 - Embeddable media galleries
 - Built-in search engine